venkatsaisagar/sagphish/README.md

 A MODERN PHISHING TOOL FOR SOCIAL ACCOUNTS

 # install
-this tool is will work for any social accounts and this tool is not free 100₹ to own this tool/method
+this tool will work for any social media accounts.  this tool is not free cost of this tool is 100₹

 for further process mail me at
 ## venkatsaisagar.github@gmail.com